Portal (series): In education

 The Portal games have found application in educational aspects outside of game development.
 The first game was praised as an example of instructional scaffolding where the student is first given an environment to learn new tools with sufficient hand-holding, but these facets are slowly removed as the student proceeds.
-At least one college, Wabash College, introduced Portal as part of required coursework; at Wabash, the game is used as an example of Erving Goffman's dissemination on dramaturgy, The Presentation of Self in Everyday Life.
+At least one college, Wabash College, introduced Portal as part of required coursework; at Wabash; the game is used as an example of Erving Goffman's dissemination on dramaturgy, The Presentation of Self in Everyday Life.

 At a mid-2011 presentation at the 2011 Games for Change Festival at New York University, Gabe Newell stated Valve's intention to direct Portal and Portal 2 towards education.
 Newell stated that Valve "doesn't see divide between making a game that can do well and be educational", and was already working with schools to develop lesson plans around the game.
 In one example, Valve brought in students from nearby Evergreen School to watch them interact with the game in an educational setting.
 As part of this effect, the company promoted Portal for free use by any user during September 2011.

 In speaking at the 2012 Games for Change Festival, Newell said that the response to these efforts was praised by educators.
 Their efforts culminated in a "Teach with Portals" program that Newell announced at the Festival.
 The effort is built on a standalone "Puzzle Maker" that incorporates the level editor for Portal 2 that was released as free content for the game in early 2012.
 Valve had built the Puzzle Maker with the aid of educators, as to make it suitable for lesson plans as well as making it as easy for teachers to use to construct such plans.
 The Puzzle Maker is not limited to physics, but designed to be modular so that other fields, such as fundamental electronics or chemistry, could be included.
-The "Teach with Portals" initiative is built atop of a stripped-down version of the Steam client, "Steam for Schools", that is designed to be used in schools, allowing instructors to control the installation of the games and lesson plans on the students' computers.
+The "Teach with Portals" initiative is built atop a stripped-down version of the Steam client, "Steam for Schools", that is designed to be used in schools, allowing instructors to control the installation of the games and lesson plans on the students' computers.
 These tools, as well as copies of Portal 2 and the Puzzle Maker, are being offered for free for all educators.